SachinAshish/ToolBox-Pro/containers.md

 -  For referencing the host address you can use `s3` keyword.

 > **Note**: After this container runs, it will create a folder inside ./data folder for persistent data

+### Service_Mail

+-  It is a mail service hosted locally for sending mail to different users for several puposes like email validation.(In production and exeternal service like render may be used)

+-  The api is exposed at `localhost:5000` for testing purposes(not required as it is referenced using the container name inside the website anyways).

+-  It uses nodemailer for the accessing the SMTP service provided by gmail(I will be using my gmail id).
+It also uses express js for api creation as it is the fastest, easiest and unopinionated.

+-  For referencing the host address you can use `service_mail` keyword.

 ### Pdf-API